SebiTimeWaster/Slave-Nixie-Clock/README.md

 In /examples you will find an example python script to control the Nixie Clock (It sends the computer time to the Nixie Clock).
 It comes without any guarantee (It was only tested under OS X), if you want to create your own scripts on top of it please don't ask me for support.

-For more information about the Nixie Clock itself see: [GRA & AFCH Website](http://gra-afch.com/) [afch/NixieClock GitHub Repo](https://github.com/afch/NixieClock)
+For more information about the Nixie Clock itself see the [GRA & AFCH Website](http://gra-afch.com/) and the [afch/NixieClock GitHub Repo](https://github.com/afch/NixieClock)

 ## Changelog
 Changelog v0.1: